 This loaf was made with our Master Recipe from The New Artisan Bread in Five Minutes a Day, using Platinum Yeast from Red Star, water and salt, that’s it!
-If you’ve never made our bread, or just want a refresher, please watch our new video that we put together in the Gold Medal baking studio.
+If you’ve never made our bread, or just want a refresher, please watch our new video.
 In no time at all you’ll have a gorgeous, homemade, crusty loaf of bread.

 1 pound of Master Recipe from TheNewABin5 (that’s it)

 Shape the loaf into a ball and let it rest for 40 to 90 minutes on a piece of parchment or a Pizza Peel covered in cornmeal.

 Our dough will rise, but may not double in size, this is perfectly normal for our method.